Can AI Relate: Testing Large Language Model Response for Mental Health Support: Evaluation Methodology

 \section{Evaluation Methodology}

 \paragraph{\textbf{Clinical Evaluation.}} We first conduct an expert evaluation with 2 licensed clinical psychologists.
+The 2 clinicians have backgrounds in adult psychology, specializing in depression, anxiety disorders and cognitive behavior therapy (CBT).
 We randomly sample 50 Reddit posts seeking mental health support, and pair each post with either an actual peer-to-peer response or a GPT-4 generated response\footnote{Generated using the mental health forum persona with a length constraint of either “short” or “no more than 3 lines.”} in a random order.
 The post/response pairs are shown to the clinicians using a Qualtrics\footnote{\url{https://www.qualtrics.com/}} study.
 For ethical purposes, we state in the instructions that responses may be AI-generated, but we do not reveal the source of individual responses.
 We then ask the clinicians a set of 4 questions for each post/response pair, aimed at assessing the quality of care provided by the response.
 Based on the EPITOME framework \cite{Sharma2020ACA} grounded in psychology research, we ask the following questions to gauge level of empathy on a 3-point Likert scale (none, weak, strong): \begin{itemize} \item 1.1: (Emotional Reactions) Does the response express or allude to warmth, compassion, concern or similar feelings of the responder towards the seeker? \item 1.2: (Interpretations) Does the response communicate an understanding of the seeker’s experiences and feelings?
 In what manner? \item 1.3: (Explorations) Does the response make an attempt to explore the seeker’s experiences and feelings? \end{itemize}

-For a more holistic view of quality of care, we then adapt the 5-point Likert scale Change Talk score from the Motivational Interviewing Treatment Integrity Code \cite{Resnicow2012MotivationalIM}: \begin{itemize} \item 2.1: (Cultivating Change Talk) This scale is intended to measure the extent to which the responder actively encourages the seeker’s own language in favor of the change goal, and confidence for making that change. \end{itemize}
+For a more holistic view of quality of care, we then adapt the 5-point Likert scale Change Talk score from the Motivational Interviewing Treatment Integrity Code (MITI, \citet{Resnicow2012MotivationalIM}): \begin{itemize} \item 2.1: (Cultivating Change Talk) This scale is intended to measure the extent to which the responder actively encourages the seeker’s own language in favor of the change goal, and confidence for making that change. \end{itemize}

 At the conclusion of the evaluation, we conduct a manipulation check in which the clinicians must predict which percentage of the responses were AI-generated.
 Demographic information identifying the poster is removed or masked out from all posts and responses before evaluation.